DawidSkr/BankingManagementSystem/README.md

 - View the current account balance
 - Display the full transaction history
 - Show the user’s unique 10-digit account number
+- Log Out to end the current user session
 - Exit the application gracefully

 This menu-driven interface improves usability by providing a simple and intuitive way to interact with the banking system.